 I passionately believe in #ArtforAll and work as a teaching artist with school-aged children of New York City, via Hispanic Culture Arts.
 I firmly believe in the transformative power of arts education in the lives of children.
-I am an active teaching artist for the Hispanic Society Museum & Library in New York City, and have presented programs for seniors in the Bronx with SPARC (Seniors partnering with Artists Citywide) as well as being awarded several grants by the Bronx Council for the Arts (Bronx Recognizes its Own; Arts Community Grant, as well as grants from the NYC Department of Aging).
+I am an active teaching artist for the Hispanic Society Museum and have presented programs for seniors in the Bronx with SPARC (Seniors partnering with Artists Citywide) as well as being awarded several grants by the Bronx Council for the Arts (Bronx Recognizes its Own; Arts Community Grant, as well as grants from the NYC Department of Aging).

-As a concert curator for the Hispanic Society Museum & Library, I developed numerous concerts related to the museum collection.
-In terms of museum education for this same entity, the arts education presentations I have both organized and performed in include: Music and Dance in the Times of the Duchess of Alba; Music in the times of Joaquin Sorolla; From Barcelona with Passion: Enrique Granados Centennial; Music and Dance from “A vision of Spain”; “Trio of Paintings: music and dance from 18th-century Spain, Puerto Rico, and Mexico.”.
+As a concert curator for the Hispanic Society Museum Library, I developed numerous concerts related to the museum collection.
+In terms of museum education for this same entity, the arts education presentations I have both organized and performed in include: Music and Dance in the Times of the Duchess of Alba; Music in the times of Joaquin Sorolla; From Barcelona with Passion: Enrique Granados Centennial; Music and Dance from “A vision of Spain”; “Three Hispanic Women: music and dance from 18th-century Spain, Puerto Rico, and Mexico.”.

-As an active performer and recitalist, I have sung with numerous opera companies, both domestically and internationally.
+As an active performer and recitalist, I have sung with numerous opera companies, both nationally and internationally.
 I have performed in festivals, orchestras, and foundations around the world.
-You can find all about my professional activities as an operatic mezzo-soprano on www.annatonna.com.
+You can find all about my professional activities as an operatic mezzo-soprano on my artist website.